RedisLabs/redislabs-docs/content/rc/security/database-security/tls-ssl.md

 TLS is not enabled by default.

+### TLS recommendations

-Because TLS has an impact on performance, you need to determine whether the added security of TLS is worth the performance impact.
+Because TLS has an impact on performance, you need to determine whether the security benefits of TLS are worth the performance impact.
 TLS recommendations depend on the subscription plan and whether clients connect to your database using public or private endpoints.

-This table shows the TLS recommendations:
+This table shows TLS recommendations:

 | Subscription | Public&nbsp;endpoint | Private endpoint |
 |--------------|----------------------|------------|